10 Steps to Cut Back On Drinking | The Jed Foundation

 Get Some Help

 You can also connect with a controlled drinking group such as Moderation Management.
-The free, peer-led program requires you to stop drinking for 30 days before you work moderate drinking back into your life.
+This free, peer-led program requires you to stop drinking for 30 days before you work moderate drinking back into your life.
 Some participants want more control over how they use alcohol, while others want to work slowly toward stopping altogether.
 Check out this directory for other alcohol-management programs.

 Search Resource Center